PeculiarApp/Peculiar/docs/feature_list.md

   - General
     - Themeing
       - Simple by Default
-      - Can easily change color with color wheel.
+      - Can easily change color with color palettes.
-      - Extensive Theme Overrides can happen with CSS.
     - Settings
       - Toggable Features
       - Extras Off by Default